georgettica/app-mon/README.md

  [is not allowed](https://docs.openshift.com/container-platform/3.11/install_config/prometheus_cluster_monitoring.html#supported-configuration)
  to edit this Prometheus instance.
  This repo explain how Prometheus and Grafana Operators could be installed
- along side with OpenShift monitoring stack without braking our-of-the-box monitoring stack.
+ along side with OpenShift monitoring stack without braking our-of-the-box monitoring stack in disconnected environments.